-Price fixing in the technology world is nothing new, multiple companies have been fined for fixing prices for various items such as LCD screens in the past.
+Price fixing in the technology world is nothing new; multiple companies have been fined for fixing prices for various items such as LCD screens in the past.
 Both Panasonic Corp. and Sanyo Co. have each agreed to pay a portion of a massive fine for price-fixing in the battery and auto part markets.
 Each company will pay a portion of a fine totaling $56.5 million.

 The fine was levied against the two companies by the US Justice Department and was announced yesterday.
 Another company called LG Chem Limited has also agreed to pay a smaller fine of about $1.06 million for its part in a battery cell cartel that involved Sanyo, a Panasonic subsidiary.

 In the auto parts market, Panasonic was fined for a conspiracy to rig bidding and fix prices on components such as steering wheel switches sold to Toyota.
 Panasonic was also involved in a cartel for selling auto parts to Honda, Nissan, and Mazda between July 1998 and February 2010.
-Sanyo and LG Chem along with some other firms were involved in a conspiracy to fix the prices of center local lithium-ion battery cells used in laptops from April 2007 to September 2008.
+This long-term conspiracy affected a significant portion of the auto industry, leading to inflated prices for essential components and ultimately higher costs for consumers.

 Latest Geeky Gadgets Deals